Getting to grips with your Type 2 diabetes – by Robin Swindell

 The course was invaluable to me in cementing my understanding of my condition, the treatment I was getting, and what to expect from my annual health review.
 I was initially prescribed Metformin by my GP, and the course helped me to understand that this was recommended because it stops the liver producing new glucose and assists the body’s insulin carry glucose into muscle and fat cells.
 It also helped me understand that the initial (and unpleasant) side effects should pass quickly, and if they didn’t, that I could ask my GP for an alternative slow release version of the drug that many people find easier to live with.
 The better understanding I had as a result of working through the course was a key part in me learning what I need to do to live well from day to day with Diabetes.

-Like many long term conditions, living well diabetes (of which ever type) requires us to take responsibility for managing our own condition; this covers everything we do from the choices we make about diet, exercise and medication each day, to big decisions about the direction of our treatment and our lifestyles.
+Like many long-term conditions, living well with diabetes (of whichever type) requires us to take responsibility for managing our own condition; this covers everything we do from the choices we make about diet, exercise and medication each day, to big decisions about the direction of our treatment and our lifestyles.

-When self-management works well the chances of developing complications reduces significantly and along the way it can help us live a healthier lifestyle, reduce the stress and depression that often comes with a long-term condition, and can leave us feeling more in control.
+When self-management works well, the chances of developing complications reduce significantly and along the way it can help us live a healthier lifestyle, reduce the stress and depression that often come with a long-term condition, and can leave us feeling more in control.

 At the time of writing I am approaching the third anniversary of my diagnosis (my “diaversary”), and whilst there are plenty of days when I struggle with the condition and what I need to do to be healthy, I do feel that learning more has been a key part in learning to live well.